drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *blatant, blatantly*
 As Bryan Garner explains, "What is blatant stands out glaringly or repungnantly." *Blatant* has a pejorative connotation, e.g., *A blatant lie.* Often, students write *blatant* when they mean something like *vivid,* *emphatic,* or another non-pejorative adjective describing something that stands out.
 Do you intend a pejorative characterization?
 #### Britishisms and UK-influenced spellings
-While they are not "errors," avoid Britishisms (e.g., *whilst, maths, on holiday, in hospital*, *at the weekend*) and UK-influenced spellings (e.g., *colour, humour, behaviour, programme, judgement, kerb, centre*) in US writing contexts.
+While they are certainly not "errors," you should avoid Britishisms (e.g., *whilst, maths, on holiday, in hospital*, *at the weekend*) and UK-influenced spellings (e.g., *colour, humour, behaviour, programme, judgement, kerb, centre*) in US writing contexts.
 #### *broadcasted*
 The past tense of *broadcast is *broadcast,* not *broadcasted.* *Broadcasted* seems logical, but its usage in quality print sources is far outweighed by *broadcast.* So, *The show was broadcast on March 7, 1989* is correct.
 #### buried verb